 With India being as populous as it is there are naturally lots of regional variations of classic recipes within the country.
 From Bengali, Gujarati, Punjabi, Goan cuisines to name a few, from north, south, east and west each area has its own distinct style.
-For example, in the northern part of India you are more likely to be welcomed with food rich in dairy such as ghee or paneer and snack on samosas or beautiful naan bread whilst in the west, due to its close proximity to China, you are more likely to get sweeter tasting curries that aren’t so spice complex.
+For example, in the northern part of India you are more likely to be welcomed with food rich in dairy such as ghee or paneer and snack on samosas or beautiful naan bread.
+In the west, due to its close proximity to China, you are more likely to get sweeter tasting curries that aren’t so spice complex.

 Whatever the region the food originates from though we can be certain of one thing – our Indian picnic menu is going to be intriguing, different and full of aroma and flavor whilst at the same time being visually stunning.
-I shall attempt to guide you through a few suggestions for your picnic encompassing all facets from breads and dips to snacks for everyone to desserts and entertainment.
+I shall attempt to guide you through a few suggestions for your picnic encompassing all facets from bread and dips to snacks for everyone to desserts and entertainment.

 Indian Breads For Your Picinic

-Traditionally it is cooked in a tandoor which is a clay oven and is perfect for your picnic due to its versatility.
+Traditionally it is cooked in a tandoor.
+This is a clay oven and is perfect for your picnic due to its versatility.
 Whilst the chapati is quite thin and can sometimes be a bit delicate, the naan is thicker and a lot more robust.
 It can be used for dipping or stuffing.
 I like to open it up like a pitta and put my curry inside.

 Papadums or poppadoms or whatever variation you like to call them are the ultimate foodstuff for dips or condiments.
-They are thin crispy discs that are made from black gram flour.
+They are thin crispy discs that you make from black gram flour.
 They are usually deep fried but can be cooked using dry heat also.
 The texture is what set these apart as they are crispy to the point of being sharp.
 The unique flavor of the papdum due to its base ingredients compliment the vast majority of dips and condiments which leads us nicely to…

 Indian Dips For Your Picnic

 Indian dips and condiments are as eclectic as the rest of the cuisine.
 There are many traditional varieties you can discover as well as some newer, trendier ones.
 From sauces to spiced vegetables and chutneys, the list is almost endless.
-Please read on for some of the best loved and easiest options to provide a tasty snack for your picnic.
+Please read on for some of the best-loved and easiest options to provide a tasty snack for your picnic.

 Schezwan sauce is a bit of a crossover Indo-Chinese dish but something that certainly ups the stakes when it comes to heat.
-This should certainly not be mistaken for the stir fried sauce that you can get from Chinese dishes, this is a full bodied Indian inferno.
+This should certainly not be mistaken for the stir-fried sauce that you can get from Chinese dishes.
+This is a full-bodied Indian inferno.
 After tasting this you better hope you took up my suggestion for the cucumber and mint raita as your mouth will certainly need cooling.